day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 ### After dispatch

-When `dispatch` is passed an event vector, it just puts that event into a queue for processing.
+`dispatch` puts an event into a queue for processing.

 So, the event is not processed synchronously, like a function call.
 The processing happens **later** - asynchronously.
 Very soon, but not now.

-The consumer on the end of the `dispatch` queue is a `router` which will organise for the event to be processed by the right `event handler`.
+The consumer of the queue is a `router` which looks after the event's processing.

 The `router`:
 1. inspects the 1st element of an event vector
 2. looks in a registry for the event handler which is **registered** for this kind of event
-3. calls that event handler with the right arguments
+3. calls that event handler with the necessary arguments

 As a re-frame app developer, your job then is to write and register a handler for each kind of event.